5 Steps for Managing Employee Attrition

 Voluntary Resignation

-Voluntary resignation is when an individual leaves a company on their own.
+Voluntary attrition is when an individual leaves a company on their own.
 There are many explanations someone may decide to leave a company.
 Some of the most common reasons include being offered a better salary somewhere else, limited growth opportunities, being undervalued, burnout, and being unfit for their current role.

 This type of employee attrition is sometimes preventable.
 As a company, you can reduce your risk of voluntary resignation by addressing common concerns and problems in the workplace, whether with quarterly reviews, 1:1s with employees, and keeping your team’s personal goals in mind.